 In practice, most raw CAN data log files contain 20-80 unique CAN IDs.
 As such, the first step is to map each CAN ID to the relevant conversion rules in the DBC.
 For regular 11-bit CAN IDs, this can simply be done by mapping the decimal value of the CAN ID to the DBC CAN IDs.
 For extended 29-bit CAN IDs, a mask (0x1FFFFFFF) needs to be applied to the 32-bit DBC ID to get the 29-bit CAN ID - which can then be mapped against the log file.

-To easily convert between the IDs, see the 'DBC ID vs CAN ID' sheet in our Google Sheets DBC playground.
+To easily convert between the IDs, see our J1939 PGN converter.